pschlump/go-pandoc/README.md

 ## Author

-Forked from a previous project at: TODO
+Forked from a previous project at: TODO, Auth is GoGap.

 Philip Schlump, 2023.
+A significan number of changes.
+Added test code.

 ## QA